 - Install the SEO Writing Assistant add-on to your Google Docs using Google Workspace Marketplace.
 You can also add it to your Microsoft Word using Microsoft AppSource.
 Another option is to install it as a WordPress plugin or access the tool directly in Semrush interface.

 - Run the add-on for the same keywords and click on the ‘Get recommendations’ button.

 - Check your copy’s overall score.
 The higher it is, the less editing work you need to do.
 The score is a real-time metric, which is based on all the copy’s characteristics tracked by the add-on.

 - Get tips on improving SEO for this copy: make sure that semantically related keywords are added (if not, add them to your text).
 Make sure they don’t overuse your keywords (remove keywords if there’re too many of them).
 Add alt attributes to images.
 Ensure your links are not broken (change them).
 Make sure you use your target keywords in the title.

 - Make sure your copy is original: check the total percentage of copied sentences in your text and identify original sources of content from across the internet.
-Check the sources with similar text and find the words which are related, similar or identical.
+Check the sources with similar text and find the words that are related, similar, or identical.
 Make sure you rewrite those sentences or exclude some parts entirely.
 To simplify this process, use the Rephraser feature.